Here’s a look at WikiLeaks and the trial of Chelsea Manning.

-Facts: WikiLeaks is an organization that facilitates the anonymous leaking of secret information through its website.
+WikiLeaks is purportedly an organization that facilitates the anonymous leaking of secret information through its website.

 It was founded in 2006 by Julian Assange, activist, computer programmer and hacker.

-December 2007 - WikiLeaks posts the U.S. Army manual for soldiers dealing with prisoners at Camp Delta, Guantanamo Bay.
+December 2007 - WikiLeaks posts the US Army manual for soldiers dealing with prisoners at Camp Delta, Guantánamo Bay.

 March 2008 - WikiLeaks posts internal documents from the Church of Scientology.

-September 2008 - WikiLeaks posts emails from Sarah Palin's Yahoo e-mail account.
+September 2008 - WikiLeaks posts emails from the Yahoo email account of Sarah Palin.

 November 2008 - WikiLeaks posts a list of names and addresses of people it claims belong to the far-right British National Party.

-May 2010 - The U.S. military detains Pfc.
-Bradley Manning for allegedly leaking U.S. combat video, including the U.S. helicopter gunship attack posted on WikiLeaks, and classified State Department records.
+May 2010 - The US military detains Manning for allegedly leaking US combat video, including the US helicopter gunship attack posted on WikiLeaks, and classified State Department records.
 Manning was turned in by Adrian Lamo, a former hacker, who Manning confided in about leaking the classified records.

-October 22, 2010 - WikiLeaks publishes nearly 400,000 classified military documents from the Iraq war, providing a new picture of how many Iraqi civilians have been killed, the role that Iran has played in supporting Iraqi militants and many accounts of abuse by Iraqi's army and police.
+October 22, 2010 - WikiLeaks publishes nearly 400,000 classified military documents from the Iraq War, providing a new picture of how many Iraqi civilians have been killed, the role that Iran has played in supporting Iraqi militants and many accounts of abuse by Iraq’s army and police.

 November 28, 2010 - WikiLeaks begins publishing approximately 250,000 leaked State Department cables dating back to 1966.
 The site says the documents will be released “in stages over the next few months.”

 November 28, 2010 - The WikiLeaks website suffers an attack designed to make it unavailable to users.
-A Twitter user who calls himself Jester claims responsibility for the attack.
+A Twitter user called Jester claims responsibility for the attack.

 December 1, 2010 - Amazon removes WikiLeaks from its servers.

-April 24, 2011 - Nearly 800 classified U.S. military documents obtained by WikiLeaks reveal details about the alleged terrorist activities of al Qaeda operatives captured and housed at the U.S. Navy's detention facility in Guantanamo Bay, Cuba.
+April 24, 2011 - Nearly 800 classified US military documents obtained by WikiLeaks reveal details about the alleged terrorist activities of al Qaeda operatives captured and housed in Guantánamo Bay.

 October 24, 2011 - WikiLeaks announces that it is temporarily halting publication to “aggressively fundraise.”
 Assange states that a financial blockade by Bank of America, VISA, MasterCard, PayPal and Western Union has cut off 95% of WikiLeaks’ revenue.

-December 16, 2011 - Bradley Manning’s Article 32 hearing, the military equivalent of a grand jury hearing that will determine whether enough evidence exists to merit a court-martial, begins.
-Manning's attorney asks Lt.
-Col. Paul Almanza, the investigating officer, to recuse himself.
-Among the objections is that Almanza had a conflict of interest with his civilian job with the Justice Department, which is investigating WikiLeaks founder Julian Assange.
+December 16, 2011 - Manning’s Article 32 hearing, the military equivalent of a grand jury hearing that will determine whether enough evidence exists to merit a court-martial, begins.

-February 23, 2012 - Bradley Manning is formally charged with aiding the enemy, wrongfully causing intelligence to be published on the Internet, transmitting national defense information, and theft of public property or records.
+February 23, 2012 - Manning is formally charged with aiding the enemy, wrongfully causing intelligence to be published on the Internet, transmitting national defense information and theft of public property or records.

-February 26, 2012 - WikiLeaks begins releasing what it says are five million e-mails from the private intelligence company Stratfor, starting with a company “glossary” that features unflattering descriptions of U.S. government agencies.
-The authenticity of the documents could not be independently confirmed.
+February 26, 2012 - WikiLeaks begins releasing what it says are five million emails from the private intelligence company, Stratfor, starting with a company “glossary” that features unflattering descriptions of US government agencies.
+The authenticity of the documents can’t be independently confirmed.

-February 28, 2013 - Pfc.
-Bradley Manning pleads guilty to some of the 22 charges against him, but not the most serious charge of aiding the enemy, which carries a life sentence.
+February 28, 2013 - Manning pleads guilty to some of the 22 charges against him, but not the most serious charge of aiding the enemy, which carries a life sentence.